sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getSpecialOffersArray('tacos', true)).toEqual(['horns'])
 -->

 It may not look much better, but I think it’s a bit easier to understand what’s happening in the main function.
-What annoys me here is `isHornsAndHooves`.
+What’s annoying here is `isHornsAndHooves`.
 I’d rather pass a brand and keep all brand-specific information in tables:

 <!-- const SPECIAL_OFFERS_CACHE_KEY = 'offers', getHornsAndHoovesSpecialOffers = () => ['horns'], getPawsAndTailsSpecialOffers = () => ['paws'], Session = { set: vi.fn(), get: vi.fn() }  -->